top of page

 Become a Museum Member!

 Would you enjoy helping us maintain and restore the collection?
 Welcoming visitors?
 Educating STEM students?
 Please use the contact form on this page.
-Or, stop by our monthly meeting at 3 PM on the second Friday of each month (except December and January) in room 315 of the Elm Building (see directions above).
+Or, stop by our monthly meeting at 10:30 AM on the first Thursday of each month (except December and January) in room 306 of the Elm Building (see directions above).

 Contribute to the Collection